smeredith/smeredith.github.io/_posts/2015-08-22-init-immutable.md

 I could have used C function pointer syntax here.
 Or I could have defined a class interface and required initialization functors to implement it.
 But by using a function template, I can pass in functions or functors.
-For now, my initialization algorithms are functions because that's the simplest thing that could possible work for this discussion.
+For now, my initialization algorithms are free functions because that's the simplest thing that could possible work for this discussion.
 I guarantee that as this design emerges/evolves, I will change these to functors.
 But for now, we assume YAGNI.